NeuroTechX/ntx_slack_archive/_barcelona.md

  >hi yannick firassafieddine sorry for slow response, I was traveling until today.
 Tomorrow evening I have a meeting until 19.00, and then I'm free to meet up.
 Should we do the call at 20.00?
 Fira, I live and work in Gracia - is that close to you to meet up in person at a cafe or my coworking space?

+9/19/2017 2:10 PM

+ **firassafieddine** :

+ >hey, yes, gracia is good for me, we can meet tomorrow evening, i can spare it for that